-This market is also known as OB’s “Wednesday Night Out” because in summer it runs from 4:00 to 8:00 pm (until 7:00 pm in winter) so the whole family can enjoy a midweek evening out together.
+This market is also known as OB’s “Wednesday Night Out” because in the summer it runs from 4 - 8 p.m. (until 7 p.m. in winter) so the whole family can enjoy a midweek evening out together.
 It’s one of the larger markets and offers a much wider variety of produce in addition to street food vendors.
 At the market’s entrance, you’ll find a bouncy house for the kids as well as opportunities for face painting and balloon animals.
 For the grownups, check out a different live band each week.
-Tip: This market gets very crowded, making it difficult for strollers to maneuver through the aisles.
-Bring along a baby carrier to make life a little easier.
-Parking: You won’t find any nearby lots, so street parking it is.

 Insider's Tip: Although this market is family-friendly, it gets very crowded, making it difficult for strollers to maneuver through the aisles.
 Bring along a baby carrier to make life a little easier.
 You won’t find any parking in nearby lots, so plan for street parking.

 4900 block of Newport Ave. (between Cable and Bacon St.)

 Ocean Beach, CA

 Photo: Leah Singer

 Did we miss any of your favorite kid-friendly farmer’s markets?
 If so, please let us know in the comments.